Garçon (song): Cover versions and parodies

-Chart performances
+Chart performance

 In France, the single debuted at number 11 on 30 June 2007 and reached the top ten the week after.
 At the end of August, the single peaked number one on the singles chart and remained there for seven weeks.
 It totaled 22 weeks in the top ten, 26 weeks in the top 50 and 31 weeks on the chart.
 Certified Platinum disc by the SNEP, the single was the second best-selling single of 2007, with 282,196 copies sold.
 It was also number one for two weeks on the French Digital Chart, peaking at number 15 on the annual chart.
 As of July 2014, it is the 91st best-selling single of the 21st century in France, with 318,000 units sold.

 The single charted from 1 September 2007 on the Belgian (Wallonia) Ultratop Singles Chart, reached quickly number one.
 It managed to top the chart for seven not consecutive weeks.
 It fell off the chart after 24 weeks.
 The single achieved Gold status and was ranked number 11 on 2007 Belgian End of Year Chart.

 The single had a moderate success in Switzerland, peaking only at number 44.